gpaquis/SONiC_FirmwareUpdater/README.md

 The script allow to deploy a new firmware and change the boot index on a Dell Enterprise SONiC. <br />
-This script is for purpose test only and explain howto upgrade the Firmware
+This script is for purpose test only and explain howto upgrade the Firmware This script don't restart the switch after the upgrade

 ## 📋 Requirements
 - Python 3.8.10 version minimum